sommarskog/sql-docs/docs/tools/sqlpackage/sqlpackage-download.md

 ## Installation, cross-platform

 Installing SqlPackage as a [dotnet tool](/dotnet/core/tools/global-tools) requires the [.NET SDK](https://dotnet.microsoft.com/download/dotnet/8.0) to be installed on your machine.
 Installing SqlPackage as a global tool makes it available on your path as `sqlpackage` and is the recommended method to install SqlPackage for Windows, macOS, and Linux.
-SqlPackage is available as a dotnet tool for .NET 8 and later.
+SqlPackage is available as a dotnet tool for .NET 8 and later versions.

 To install SqlPackage as a global .NET tool, run the following command: